jamescarruthers/RadioMusicAltFirmware/README.md

 Trigger output on OUT

-To-do: knobs adjust gravity and bounce
+To-do: knobs adjust gravity and bounce, alternative mode where OUT is related to height